Rest Homes and Residential Care in New Zealand

 What is residential care?

-Unlike a retirement village, where residents live independently in their own unit, a residential care facility provides accommodation, meals, personal care, and health monitoring as an integrated service.
+Unlike a retirement-village, where residents live independently in their own unit, a residential care facility provides accommodation, meals, personal care, and health monitoring as an integrated service.
 Staff are present around the clock.

 WORTH KNOWING

 Residential care in New Zealand is regulated by the Ministry of Health.
-Every facility must be certified and is subject to regular audits against the Health and Disability Services Standards.
-You can check a facility's audit history and current certification status on the Health New Zealand website.
+Every facility must be certified and is audited regularly against the Ngā Paerewa Health and Disability Services Standard.
+You can check any facility’s certification status and most recent audit report on the Health New Zealand website.
 It is worth doing this for any facility you are seriously considering.

 Types of residential care